TheTumultuousUnicornOfDarkness/CPU-X/README.md

 make
 ```

 Note: portable binary will be in directory "ebuild/bin".
+Don't do `make install` after.

 ## Usage

 Start program with **root privileges** allow to use **Dmidecode** (Libdmi).
 Simply run command `cpu-x` if it is installed on you system, or double-click on `cpu-x` is also possible.
 Two application files are installed if GTK is enabled: one use pkexec and allow you to run CPU-X as root.
-If GTK and NCurses are supported, you can start CPU-X in NCurses mode by taping in a shell `cpu-x --no-gui`.
+If GTK and NCurses are supported, you can start CPU-X in NCurses mode by taping in a shell (as root) `cpu-x --ncurses`.
 Use `cpu-x --help` for other commands and help.